databrickslabs/dbx/docs/guides/python/python_quickstart.md

 # :material-language-python: :material-airplane-takeoff: Python quickstart

-In this guide we're going to walkthough a typical setup for development purposes.
+In this guide we're going to walkthrough a typical setup for development purposes.

 In the end of this guide you'll have a prepared local environment, as well as capabilities to: